cevi/automatic_walk-time_tables/docs/documentation/backend/API_endpoints.md

 passed as JSON without a leading `-` resp. `--`.
 See example below.

 ::: info
 Contrary to the command line version, the argument `--file-name` is neither required nor supported.
+Use `route-name` instead to specify the name of the route.
 :::

 ```json